thecloudxpert/emea-uk-aria-auto-exp-day/module-4/m4-full-lab-guide.md

 ## Summary

-In this Module of the training you learned how to version Cloud Templates as a part of iterative development and then update existing deployments with new versions of the Cloud Template.
-You also learned how to use tools within Cloud Assembly to compare, restore, download, clone, and deploy specific version of a Cloud Template.
-In the next portion of the training "Curating Content" we will release a version of the multi-cloud Cloud Template for use in Service Broker and create a custom form for easy consumption.
+In this exercise you learned the following:
+* How to version a Cloud Template during the process of iterative development.
+* How to update an existing deployments with a new version of the Cloud Template.
+* How to use tools within Cloud Assembly to compare different versions of a Cloud Template.